webplatformco/project-class-partials/prior-art.md

 Problems:
 - Pollution of the inheritance chain, no separation between identity and traits
 - Requires additional code to deduplicate mixins (e.g. [`@open-wc/dedupe-mixin`](https://www.npmjs.com/package/@open-wc/dedupe-mixin))
+- Hinders debugging, since the class' string representation does not reflect its actual superclass, but always shows the mixin parameter.
+- Every mixin needs to call `super.methodName?.()` defensively to avoid breaking things

 ### Controllers